BruceEckel/SummerTechForum-hugo/content/Travel.md

     to make a reservation ahead of time).
 They'll take you right to where you're staying in Crested Butte.
 The cost is $37.53 one way per adult or $68.38 roundtrip for most addresses.
-From the [Alpine Express home page](http://alpineexpressshuttle.com), click on "Reservations," then, below
+From the [Alpine Express home page](https://alpine.letsride.co/), click on "Reservations," then, below
     "Gunnison/Crested Butte Airport to/from Crested Butte," select either "Adult Round Trip" or "Adult One Way."
-Put in the date, the bus arrival time (6:30 pm) under "flight arrival time", and put "Powerstop" in the space labeled "Name of Hotel/Condo or Lodging Address."
+Put in the date, the bus arrival time (6:30 pm) under "flight arrival time", and put "Econo Lodge Gunnison" in the space labeled "From Location."
 You can leave the rest of the fields alone.
 Alpine Express will email you a confirmation.
-If you need to you can also contact them: <info@alpineexpressshuttle.com>.
+You can also email them:
+    <info@alpineexpressshuttle.com>.

 1. For your return trip, reverse the order of the above.
 Note that if you buy a round-trip ticket from Alpine Express the total cost is a bit cheaper.